Modern Languages

 through language.

-for further details – https://www.npfs.org.uk/wp-content/uploads/2013/04/nutshells_modern_languages_N4_E.pdf
+For further details – https://www.npfs.org.uk/wp-content/uploads/2013/04/nutshells_modern_languages_N4_E.pdf

 The National 5 Modern Languages course provides candidates with opportunities to continue to acquire and develop the attributes and capabilities of the four capacities as well as skills for learning, skills for life and skills for work.